OrangeJedi/Aerial/README.md

 ## Features
 * Plays a random Aerial video
-* Shows a different video on each connected scree
+* Shows a different video on each connected screen
 * Toggle a clock with the date and time on and off.

 ## To-Do
 * Make an Electron app function as a screen saver